GeotrekCE/Geotrek-rando-v3/docs/installation.md

 sudo service nginx reload
 ```

 Feel free to add https configuration at will.
+It is required for the PWA mobile version.

 Example with Certbot: